 |Total Fixed Expenses (C )||$1,87,500||$1,87,500||$1,87,500|

-A rolling budget also called a continuous budget is a form of an ongoing budget drafting.
+A rolling budget, also called a continuous budget, is a form of ongoing budget drafting.
 It involves extending the existing budget to keep adding newer layers.
-As soon as a reporting period concludes the budget for the next period must be immediately prepared and added to the existing one.
+As soon as a reporting period concludes, the budget for the next period must be immediately prepared and added to the existing one.
 In this way, the company always has a budget that extends over a 12-month horizon.
 For example, a firm has a reporting period stretching from January to December.
 Now, when the budget for January expires, the firm must prepare and attach a budget forecast for the January month of the coming year.
-This way it sits over a 12-month budget stretching over February to January.
+This way, it sits over a 12-month budget-stretching from February to January.

 Budget Variance Analysis